 One morning, after a meager breakfast, father went hunting.
-Lately, he had mentioned seeing a great many seals with his telescope.
-"There are so many of them

-Mother, knowing that he was toying with the idea of going out toying with the idea of going out there and knowing the risk was great, said to him, "It would be foolhardy for you to go out there.
+Lately, he had mentioned seeing a great many seals with his teletoying with the idea of going out there and knowing the risk was great, said to him, "It would be foolhardy for you to go out there.
 Hunting should improve very shortly."
-The time of the year was March.
-The weather was cold: